Eschatologue/CM_wiki/docs/option/class-options/warlock-invocations/phb24.md

 _**Prerequisite:** Level 5+ Warlock_

-While you're in an area of Dim Light or Darkness, you can cast *Invisibility* on yourself without expending a spell slot.
+While you're in an area of Dim Light or Darkness, you can cast [:spell-lv2: Invisibility] on yourself without expending a spell slot.

 ---